-NHTI awards professional certificates in accordance with the policies set forth in the current edition of the CCSNH Board of Trustees Manual.
-Students who are matriculated in professional certificate programs must complete a Professional Certificate Request form to receive their professional certificate.
+NHTI awards professional certificates in accordance with the policies in the current edition of the CCSNH Board of Trustees Manual.
+Matriculated students in professional certificate programs must complete a Professional Certificate Request Form to receive their professional certificate.
 (Professional certificates are not awarded at the commencement ceremony.)
 All forms must be completed and returned to the Registrar's Office.
 Students must meet the following requirements to earn a professional certificate from NHTI: